 However, now I stand in front of the mirror, defeated, not by modi, but by my own people who chose to forgo their liberty to be 'ruled' by the great 'benevolent' dictator, as Paresh Rawal had stated in an interview days before the results were out.
 I have no words now to express myself, my mind is blank.
 From hoping to come out of the darkness in India, which has been steadily losing its liberal voices, I now stand as a 'Muslim' guy who opposes modi, which sadly is how most people see me.

 A copy of Outlook magazine with the cover story titled 'No He Can't' (about Modi not winning, published some months ago) stares blankly at me, while I try to figure out why I had so much faith in that edition.
-Perhaps because I eagerly read anything and everything that gave me some hope as to why the BJP may lose th2 2014 elections.
-But even the magazine and the person who wrote the story has to eat his words now that things are crystal clear.
+Perhaps because I eagerly read anything and everything that gave me some hope as to why the BJP may lose the 2014 elections.
+But even the magazine and the person who wrote the story have to eat their words now that things are crystal clear.
 He can, and he has done it in style, laughing at the likes of me.

-They, the sycophants, do not see me as someone who stands for freedom, someone who opposes right-wingers, someone who won't tolerate the RSS, which openly preachers hatred, misogyny, and admires the nazis (won't say extinct, because fascists are still probably alive).
+They, the sycophants, do not see me as a liberal, someone who opposes right-wingers who openly preach hatred, misogyny, and admire the nazis (won't say extinct, because fascists are still probably alive).
 Anyone opposing right-wingers now are being labelled as 'sickularists', 'Khangressis' (Khan implying Muslim appeasement), pseudo-secularists and what not.

 'Give him a chance', 'he will bring prosperity', 'we need a decisive leader', are the kind of things people are saying.
 But I ask them what is the need to even have a leader, we need people who will listen to us, not who will make us do what they want us to do.
 The whole idea of democracy is to allow people and the elected representatives to mingle and decide what is not best.
 Anyway, since it is clear we need a 'decisive leader', I can only pray that our sycophancy bears some fruit, and spills no blood.